 As great as they are, categories and tags can sometimes have a negative impact on SEO if you don’t change the default way in which WordPress handles them.

 You can do these changes with the Yoast SEO plugin:

 After you install the plugin, go to its section in the dashboard menu (labeled “SEO”).
-Next, click on Titles & Metas, and then go to the Taxonomies tab.
-There, it’s advisable to set the “Meta Robots” parameter to noindex:
+Next, go to Search Appearance, and switch to the Taxonomies tab.
+There, it’s advisable to set the “Show in search results” parameter to No:

 Doing so will effectively prevent Google from indexing your category listings themselves.
 This will help you avoid any potential “duplicate content” troubles.

 Tags work pretty much the same as categories do (also being handled in the same “Taxonomies” panel of the Yoast SEO plugin):